Random matrices: The equilibrium density

-We now give the simplest possible example of a support with a nontrivial trivalent vertex.
 Consider a normal matrix model with the cubic potential $V(x)=\frac{4}{3}x^3$, and with eigenvalues on a path $\gamma$.
-For the matrix integral to converge, $\gamma$ should belong to the homology space associated to our potential.
-This homology space is generated by the following three paths:
+For the matrix integral to converge, $\gamma$ has to belong to the homology space associated to our potential, generated by three paths that go to infinity in the three directions $\arg x\in \frac{2\pi}{3} \mathbb{Z}$:

-Let us look for $\gamma$ as a combination of these three paths that respects the symmetry of the potential under the rotation by $\frac{2\pi}{3}$.
-While the obvious invariant combination $\gamma_1+\gamma_2+\gamma_3=0$ is trivial, the nontrivial combination